How to choose a colour palette for your cottage in nine steps

 Mix a warm white with a cool white

-I’m studying interior design currently and one thing I learned about white is that if you are using two different whites, you should mix a warm one with a cool one.
+While studying interior design, one thing I learned about white is that if you are using two different whites, you should mix a warm one with a cool one.
 We achieved this as we used a cool white on our ceiling.
 Not as the result of any planning but it was left over from another painting project so it was purely because we’re cheap!
 White shows off architecture so was perfect to showcase the vaulted ceiling.

 Another major colour element is what’s underfoot.